In this article

 Working days are a great way to designate days of the week as non-working to reflect your team's weekly schedule.

-Typically working days are Monday through Friday, but you have the ability to set any day of the week as a working day.
+Typically working days are Monday through Friday, but you can set any day of the week as a working day.
 Working days are set on a project-by-project basis, so different project schedules can have different working days.

 Setting Working Days